 State of Preservation

-Built in the 8th century, the mosque had deteriorated over time.
-The restoration set out to repair damaged sections of the mosque, while also revealing parts of the mosque which lay hidden under additions and renovations carried out previously.
+The mosque had deteriorated over time.
+The restoration set out to repair damaged sections of the mosque, while also revealing parts of the mosque that lay hidden under additions and renovations carried out previously.

 Website of Archnet, http://archnet.org